bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 User input must be validated.
 Validation covers filling required fields, accepting only valid email addresses, handling expected number ranges, etc.

 !!! important "Validation"
     It is not enough to perform validation only in the user interface.
 Depending on the technology used, the UI can often be easily bypassed, and the services in the background can be called directly.
 If this happens and only the UI performs validation, invalid data can get into the system.
-Therefore the validation is repeated by the business layer too.
+Therefore, the validation is repeated by the business layer too.
 Regardless, the UI should still perform validation to give instant feedback to the user.

 This layer is not discussed further in this course.